adityabmv/codershigh/Faq.md

 order: 2
 ---

-**Why this club?**
+### **Why Join Coder's High?**

-To inspire and expose the youth of India to the mystical world of Computer Science and Artificial Intelligence.
+Our mission is to inspire and introduce the youth of India to the fascinating world of Computer Science and Artificial Intelligence.
+Whether you're a beginner or have some experience, Coder's High is designed to unlock your potential.

-**What is the fee?**
+### **Is There a Fee?**

-We highly recommend you to join our sessions for 2-3 weeks for free and then we'll discuss about the fee.
+We encourage you to attend our sessions free of charge for the first 2-3 weeks.
+After that, we can discuss the membership fee, ensuring you get a feel for the value we offer before making a commitment.

-**What are the timings?**
+### **What Are the Timings?**

-We meet on regular basis at 9:30 pm through Zoom.
+We hold regular meetings via Zoom at 9:30 PM.
+Stay connected, and we'll keep you updated on all upcoming sessions.

-**Who'll take up lectures?**
+### **Who Conducts the Lectures?**

-The lectures will be taken by the scholars and professors from IIT as per the schedule and the topic being discussed, the discussions will be taken up by the Intructors.
+Our lectures are led by scholars and professors from IITs, depending on the topic and schedule.
+The interactive discussions are facilitated by our dedicated instructors.

-**What are the prerequisites?**
+### **Are There Any Prerequisites?**

-There are absolutely no pre-requisites for joining the club.
-We'll help you build concepts and make you understand every topic from scratch.
+No prior knowledge is required to join!
+We start from the basics, helping you build strong foundations and understand every concept step by step.

-**Can I join the workshops hosted by Prof. Sudarshan Iyengar?**
+### **Can I Join Prof. Sudarshan Iyengar's Workshops?**

-Definitely, you'll be given preference for the workshops and initiatives by sir based on your perfromance in Coder's High.
+Absolutely!
+Your performance in Coder's High will give you priority for special workshops and initiatives hosted by Prof. Sudarshan Iyengar.